Two-Way ANOVA | Examples & When To Use It

 - Normally-distributed dependent variable

-The values of the dependent variable should follow a bell curve.
+The values of the dependent variable should follow a bell curve (they should be normally distributed).
 If your data don’t meet this assumption, you can try a data transformation.

 How to perform a two-way ANOVA